oroinc/documentation/community/code.rst

 Contributing Code
 =================

-The Oro Platform development team is open to code contributions from the community and would very appreciate any input in the form of bug or feature requests.
+The Oro Platform development team is accepting community code contributions in the from of bug fixing and feature requests

 Reporting Bugs
 --------------